 The Therapath test kit comes with lidocaine, and everything you need.
 It’s mailed to your doctor.
 Two or three specimens (each 3mm) will be taken from various sites on your body.
 The physician will put the specimens into the kit which comes with a pre-paid label to send back.
 Be sure that the frozen ice pack goes inside the kit as instructed.

 Here’s a VIDEO made by Therapath that you can watch.
 This shows you the exact procedure and how the skin puncture is done.
 Warning – they are extracting a piece of skin in this.

-Corinthian is another commercial diagnostic laboratory specializing in neurological disease detection, and they specialize exclusively in testing skin biopsies, also sending a kit to your physician.
+Corinthian is another commercial diagnostic laboratory specializing in neurological disease detection, and they specialize exclusively in testing skin biopsies, and also sending a kit to your physician.
 I like this lab too, but I don’t have a graphic of a sample test to show you like the one above.
-Their site has a lot of information including this great ARTICLE written by two physicians: David S. Saperstein, MD and Todd D. Levine, MD.
+Their site has a lot of information including this great ARTICLE written by two physicians: David S. Saperstein, MD, and Todd D. Levine, MD.

 Ordering kits from them is easy, and convenient.

 Corinthian Labs – Phone: 855-CRL-LABS (855-275-5227).